-So, given that most train companies are private and not public, the distinction becomes one of crowded mass-transit versus less crowded options.
+So, given that most train companies are private and not public, the distinction becomes one of crowded mass-transit versusampless crowded options.
 Certainly in the case of a morning rush-hour commute in Tokyo many trains are jammed full of people, but even those commuter lines can be relatively empty and comfortable during the day.
 They still provide reliable, efficient, cheap and frequent point-to-point transport.
-Certainly getting around Tokyo by car can take a long time due to congestion, and then finding somewhere to park can be a big problem.
+As a contrast, getting around Tokyo by car can take a long time due to congestion, and then finding somewhere to park can be a big problem.
 (The fact the Imperial Palace has bus parking makes it a frequently visited tourist site, but certainly not a must-see location in the capital.)

 Even for some of the longer city routes, express trains provide comfortable and reserved seating.
 This allows us to take a train for one to two hours and visit locations in half the time of the road alternative.
 Places like Kamakura, Hakone and Nikko become viable day trips.

 Going long distance, the shinkansen shrinks the country significantly.
-With a boarding process that takes less than five minutes, and speeds over 300 km/h, passengers are provided comfortable and spacious transport.
+With a boarding process that takesampless than five minutes, and speeds over 300 km/h, passengers are provided comfortable and spacious transport.
 A trip from Tokyo to Kyoto can be completed in two and a half hours.
-Flying would be a comparatively tedious four or more hours (with an hour in the air, check-in, security screening, luggage claim and getting to/from an airport), and travel by road takes a day.
+Flying would be a comparatively tedious four or more hours (with an hour in the air, check-in, security screening, luggage claim and getting to/from an airport), and travel by road takes most of a day.

-There are places where we do use road transport including buses (to visit the snow monkeys or Lake Chuzenji at Nikko) and taxis (especially getting around Kyoto).
-These are generally cases where the train network does not best meet our needs, or in places where they do provide a quick point-to-point option.
-But, then we do not have to worry about parking or limits on drivers? hours that might otherwise get in the way of our sightseeing.
+There are places where we do use road transport including buses (to visit the snow monkeys or Lake Chuzenji at Nikko) and taxis (especially getting around Kyoto where the train network is not as extensive and the buses are something to be avoided).
+These are generally cases where the train network does not best meet our needs, or in places where travelling by road provides a quick point-to-point option.
+But, then we do not have to worry about parking or limits on drivers' hours that might otherwise get in the way of our sightseeing.

 Scenic train on the Gono line